Dr Lisa Stansbie

 firstname.lastname@example.org | 01484 472940

-Dr. Lisa Stansbie is Head of The Department of Art and Communication and teaches across the courses within the department alongside supervising research students in the area of art.
+Dr. Lisa Stansbie is Head of the Department of Art and Communication and teaches across the courses within the department alongside supervising research students in the area of art.
 Her practice crosses the disciplines of film, sound, sculpture, installation, photography and digital practices.
 Stansbie has undertaken residencies, commissions and exhibited across Europe and the U.S.